Ogose, Saitama

 Ogose (越生町, Ogose-machi) is a town located in Saitama Prefecture, Japan.
-As of 1 January 2021, the town had an estimated population of 11,352 in 5038 households and a population density of 280 persons per km².
+As of 1 January 2021, the town had an estimated population of 11,352 in 5038 households and a population density of 280 persons per km^{2}.
 The total area of the town is 40.39 sqkm.
 The town is famous for its Prunus mume orchards.

 Geography

 Ogose is located in central Saitama Prefecture, approximately 50 kilometers from downtown Tokyo.